-In February 2019, the Company recorded a management contract buyout expense of \$1,428 related to cash consideration for the buyout of a management agreement with one of the Company's retiring principals whereby the business operations of the relevant partner firm were transitioned to one of the Company's other partner firms.
+During the year ended December 31, 2019, the Company recorded a management contract buyout expense of \$1,428 related to cash consideration for the buyout of a management agreement with one of the Company's retiring principals whereby the business operations of the relevant partner firm were transitioned to one of the Company's other partner firms.

-In December 2019, the Company evaluated a minority interest investment in a financial services company accounted for using the equity method for impairment and determined that the impairment was an other-than temporary loss in fair value.
+During the year ended December 31, 2019, the Company evaluated a minority interest investment in a financial services company accounted for using the equity method for impairment and determined that the impairment was an other-than temporary loss in fair value.
 The Company recognized an impairment in the fair value of the equity method investment of \$11,749.
 The impairment is presented within other income (expense) in the Company's consolidated statement of operations for the year ended December 31, 2019.